daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 ├─────────────────────────────────────┤
 │                                     │
 │  Your tokens will be returned to    │
-│  your PheatherX balance (not your   │
+│  your FheatherX balance (not your   │
 │  wallet).                           │
 │                                     │
 │  You can withdraw from the          │